About Lisa Marks

 Comfort.
 Safety.
 Acceptance.

 I invite you to think about your biggest challenge or deepest pain.
-Now think about the way you respond to those thoughts.
-Notice the judgment, self-criticism, or shame that shows up.
-Now consider how you would respond if you heard about the same struggle from a friend, child or sibling.
+Now think about the way you respond.
+Notice whether judgment, self-criticism, or shame shows up.
+Now consider how you would respond if you heard about the same struggle from a friend, child, or sibling.
 The likelihood is that your response would be different: more compassionate and more accepting.
-This way of treating ourselves is a learned survival strategy—and just as it was learned, long ago, it can also be unlearned.
+This way of treating ourselves less kindly is a learned survival strategy—and just as it was learned, long ago, it can also be unlearned.